 - Enroll as a non-participating provider.

 Each option comes with its own set of rules as it relates to whether you can or cannot accept Medicare patients in your cash-pay clinic.
-Check out all the details here.
+Check out all the details in this blog post.

 If telepractice remains a covered service for SLPs, but the treatment is not medically necessary (i.e., the client wants to continue to receive services on a private pay basis) do I still have to submit a claim to Medicare?